mantidproject/mantid/docs/source/algorithms/ReflectometryILLConvertToQ-v1.rst

 Description
 -----------

 This algorithm is the last step in ILL's TOF specular reflectometry reduction workflow.
-Its main purpose it convert a reflectivity workspace from wavelength to momentum transfer.
+Its main purpose is to convert a reflectivity workspace from wavelength to momentum transfer.
 This is achieved by :ref:`ReflectometryMomentumTransfer <algm-ReflectometryMomentumTransfer>` which also computes the :math:`Q_{z}` resolution.
 Further, histogrammed *InputWorkspace* is converted to point data by :ref:`ConvertToPointData <algm-ConvertToPointData>` and, optionally, the points are grouped according to the :math:`Q_{z}` resolution.

-If the instrument is FIGARO, and *ThetaCorrection* is defined, the second step of the gravity correction is performed, where the gravity-corrected reflection angle is taken into account, and the X-axis transformed to momentum exchange replaces the X-axis of the *OutputWorkspace*.
+If the instrument is FIGARO, and *ThetaCorrection* property is defined, the second step of the gravity correction is performed, where the gravity-corrected reflection angle is taken into account, and the X-axis transformed to momentum exchange replaces the X-axis of the *OutputWorkspace*.

 The diagram below shows the workflow of this algorithm: